mhrimaz/AwesomeJavaFX/README.md

 - [falkhausen.de](http://www.falkhausen.de/JavaFX/index.html) - Class diagrams for JavaFX by Markus Falkhausen
 - [FXAPss](http://fxapps.blogspot.com/) - A JavaFX blog.

-## Peoples
+## People
-*These Peoples share good stuff on their twitter accounts.
+*These people share good stuff on their twitter accounts.
 Some of them are Legend, Champion and Rockstar.
-Follow Them in Twitter.
+Follow them on Twitter.
 Descriptions from Twitter.*
 * [Carl Dea](https://twitter.com/carldea) - Book Author, Blogger, a wannabe GUI guy, JavaFX enthusiast, mobile phones, AI.( He is a Legend!)
 * [Dirk Lemmermann](https://twitter.com/dlemmermann) - Senior Java SE / EE software engineer.
 UI Lover (Swing, JavaFX).
 * [Gerrit Grunwald](https://twitter.com/hansolo_) - JUG Leader, Java Champion, JavaONE Rockstar, ❤️ Java(FX) and IoT, may the force be with you...
 (He is a Legend!)